Skip to content

 BONUS: Your Insurance Will Pay for Everything

-The truth is, however, that insurance in Georgia is fault-based.
+The truth is, however, that insurance rates in Georgia are fault-based.

-Fault-based means you will have to prove to the insurance companies that the other driver was the one who caused the accident to even begin your recovery process.
+Fault-based means you must prove to the insurance companies that the other driver caused the accident to begin your recovery process.

-Always remember, your auto insurance company is out to make a profit.
-They make a profit by paying out as little as possible for your personal injury damages.
+Always remember your auto insurance company is out to make a profit.
+They do this by paying as little as possible for personal injury damages.

 Visit Arrowhead Clinic for Auto Accident Injury Treatment